-MTH 067 Foundations of Mathematics
+Foundations of Mathematics MTH 067

-Level I Prerequisites: Academic Reading Level 4: no minimum writing level: Academic Math Level 1. no higher than level 2 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours
+Academic Reading Level 4; no minimum writing level; Academic Math Level 1, no higher than level 2 Level I Prerequisites: 60 lecture, 0 lab, 0 clinical, 0 other, 60 total contact hours

 This is the second of three courses in the developmental math sequence.
 The focus of this course is to develop students' problemsolving and basic algebra skills.
 Topics for this course include applications involving integers, decimals and fractions, as well as applications of percents, proportions and consumer credit, algebraic expressions, algebraic properties, algebraic operations and multistep equation-solving.
 The Cartesian Coordinate system and applications of algebra are also introduced.
-Successful completion of this course with a minimum grade of "C" will raise your Academic Math level to 2.
+Students who successfully complete this course with a minimum grade of "C" will raise their Academic Math level to 2.